There was an accident

 It brought Jiro back to one year ago when he tried to escape the mansion where he was being held captive.
 Downpour and wind were his only ally that night as he climbed the estate's fence and ran away into the unknown.

-Jiro sobbed in a language the police didn't understand, but his uncle and father speaking fluent English assured them that everything was fine, thanking them for their help and rewarding them with cash.
+Jiro sobbed in a language the police didn't understand, but his uncle and father speaking fluent English assured them that everything was fine, thanked them for their help and rewarded them with cash.

-The eighteen-year-old young man punched a bag in the dim gym as glimpses of memories of that night came back to him.
-Those same emotions bubbled up in him once again and he hit the sack harder, trying to fight away the flashbacks and the pain they evoked.
+The eighteen-year-old young man punched a bag in the dim gym as his memories of that night came back to him.
+Those same emotions bubbled up in him once again, so he hit the sack harder, trying to fight away the flashbacks and the pain they brought back.

 His shoulders had grown wider over time and he resembled more of a man than a boy.
 His voice had deepened and his eyes held steely courage since his parents had scolded him for making up lies and slandering his uncle's name.